-Log Service is a cloud-native observation and analysis platform that provides large-scale, low-cost, and real-time services to process multiple types of data such as logs, metrics, and traces.
+Log Service is a cloud-native observability and analytics platform that provides large-scale, low-cost, and real-time services to process multiple types of data such as logs, metrics, and traces.
 Log Service allows you to collect, transform, query, analyze, visualize, ship, and consume data.
-You can also configure alerts in the console.
-Log Service helps enterprises improve their digital capabilities in terms of R&D, O&M, and data security.
+You can also configure alert rules in the console.
+Log Service helps you improve digital capabilities in R&D, O&M, and data security.

 |log group||A log group is a collection of logs.
 A log group is the basic unit that is used to write and read logs.
 Logs in a log group contain the same metadata, such as the IP address and log source.
 For more information, see Log group.|

 |metric||Metrics are stored as time series.
 For more information, see Metric.|

 |trace||Traces indicate the execution process of an event or a procedure in a distributed system.
 For more information, see Trace.|

 |shard||A shard is used to control the read and write capacities of a Logstore.
 In Log Service, data is stored in shards.
 Each shard has an MD5 hash range, and each range is a left-closed, right-open interval.
 The ranges do not overlap with each other.
 Each range must be within the entire MD5 hash range [00000000000000000000000000000000,ffffffffffffffffffffffffffffffff).
 For more information, see Shard.|

 |topic||A topic is a basic management unit in Log Service.
 You can specify topics when you collect logs.
 This way, Log Service can classify logs by topic.
 For more information, see Topic.|

 |endpoint||An endpoint of Log Service is a URL that is used to access a project and the data of the project.
 To access the projects in different regions, you must use different endpoints.
 To access the projects in the same region over an internal network or the Internet, you must also use different endpoints.
 For more information, see Endpoints.|